itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

   - [ ] PAASTOKEN=myDynatracePaaSToken
   - [ ] APITOKEN=myDynatraceApiToken

-Open a text editor and use this to copy and paste the Credential information.
+Open a text editor we will use this as a cheat sheet for our Credential information.

 1. Retrieve your Tenant ID.

-For this exercise, we need the fully qualified name. xxxx.sprint.dynatracelabs.com
+For this exercise, we need the fully qualified name.
+**xxxx.sprint.dynatracelabs.com**

 <img src="../../assets/images/Tenant_id.png" width="500"/>